martinnyemba/martinnyemba/README.md

 - ⚡ Fun fact: ...
 -->

-💻 I am a Graphic Designer, UX/UI Designer and Web Designer from Colombia 🇨🇴 who loves clean, simple & unique design.
+💻 I am a Graphic Designer and Web Designer from Zambia 🇨🇴 who is a Student for Bsc Software Engineering, a Qualified Medical Assistant, Skilled Graphics designer and Photographer.

 :mag: I am a curious and :bulb: creative person, always ready to learn :books:.